 About Haitian coffee — Haiti is a small place – only slightly larger than Vermont.
 Plus, much of it is vertical: 65%.
 Haiti is the most mountainous nation in the Caribbean.

-Coffee Trees Thrive Haiti : Mountains aren’t good for most agriculture, but they’re IDEAL for coffee growing; coffee trees thrive in moist but well-drained soil at high altitudes.
+Coffee Trees Thrive in Haiti : Mountains aren’t good for most agriculture, but they’re IDEAL for coffee; coffee trees thrive in moist but well-drained soil at high altitudes.
 The higher the altitude, the bigger/harder the bean, the better the coffee.

-Coffee = Income + Environmentally Essential Because coffee trees are water-intensive, they do best growing in shade.
-Fruit trees provide ideal canopies where fruit becomes additional food.
+Coffee = Income + Environmentally Essential Because coffee trees are water-intensive, they grow best in shade.
+Fruit trees provide ideal canopies because it’s an additional food source.
 Moreover, coffee plays an important role in the reforestation of Haiti.

 Farmer Owned Co-ops : Although small, Roosters are tenacious.
-We’re quickly building a network with small-scale farmer cooperatives; we source coffee from all major coffee regions in Haiti.
+We’re quickly building a network with small-scale farmer cooperatives; we source coffee and now cocoa from all major regions in Haiti.

 ( brief ) History of Haitian Coffee Gabriel de Clieu brought coffee seedlings to Martinique around 1720.
 Those sprouts flourished, and 50 years later there were 18,000 coffee trees enabling Jesuits to spread cultivation to Haiti, Mexico and other Caribbean Islands.